kbrenn02/mini-python-projects/README.md

 ### 3. Quiz Game
 Computer science themed quiz game that's run in the terminal.
 To start the quiz, run `python3 main.py` after navigating into the quiz game project.

+### 4. Turtle library
+Have you ever drawn with a turtle?
+Nows your chance!
+To start, run `python3 main.py` after navigating into the turtle project.